Galileo-Bill/A6-Demo/README.md

 Demo SpringBoot + JSP + Cucumber + Selenium

-Requires Gradle 7.0
+JDK 17 requires Gradle 7.0

 at `gradle/wrapper/gradle-wrapper.properties`
 you should have
 `distributionUrl=https\://services.gradle.org/distributions/gradle-7.0-all.zip`

-Tested with JDK 17
+JDK 19 requires Gradle 7.6

+at `gradle/wrapper/gradle-wrapper.properties`
+you should have
+`distributionUrl=https\://services.gradle.org/distributions/gradle-7.6-all.zip`

 Make sure you have the right driver for your browser under webdrivers fodler